fabiandev/apiai-messenger-twitter-bot/README.md

 1. Create an app for Node.js
 2. Add environment variables from `.env`
-3. Force-push repository to OpenShift app git remote
+3. Force-push master to the git remote of your OpenShift app

 # Credits